 Scroll through production photos, and take a sneak peek at the Broadway staging below:

-First Look at Indecent on Broadway
+Indecent on Broadway

 Indecent features choreography by David Dorfman.
 Halva and Gutkin are music directors and co-composers, Riccardo Hernandez is scenic designer, Emily Rebholz is costume designer, Christopher Akerlind is lighting designer, Matt Hubbs is sound designer, and projection designer is Tal Yarden.